PixelBoardFtLLMFr/PixelBoardFtLLM/c/README.md

 privileges required), and optionnaly `make service_install` (administrator privileges required) to be able to run the server using Systemd, the service name is "ppp".
 To prevent security issues, the service shall be run as a non-privileged user, using `systemctl --user`.
+If you are not sure about the final location of some files, such as the TLS stuff, run `ppp_server --help`.

 # Running